 Let’s talk detox – first of all you can’t detox.
 You can’t 24 hour juice cleanse your self free of toxins.
 However, you can help your liver (that’s job is to detox) do what it does best.
 And lucky enough for us, kombucha compounds (glucuronic acid, specifically) can provide your liver with some needed support so it can do its job better.

 Last but not least, kombucha has some great antioxidant power.
 This is mainly due to the tea leaf compounds that come to life during the fermentation process.
-So, make sure you’re using green tea or black tea if you’re making your own.
+So, make sure you’re using green tea or black tea if you’re making your own kombucha for those benefits.
 Not sure what antioxidants are?
 Basically snatching up all of the harmful molecules in your body before they do damage.
-Yep, that’s a good thing.
+Yep, that’s a good thing - learn more here.
 There is also evidence that kombucha consumption can help stabilize blood glucose levels (think – diabetes) and lower blood pressure.

 PRO TIP: Make your own!
-A sweet gal pal + fellow dietetic intern taught me how to make my own Kombucha and I’ve been sippin’ and savin’ since Summer ’16.
+A sweet gal pal + fellow dietetic intern taught me how to make my own Kombucha and I spent a period of my time making my own to save money.
 I usually use a Pomegranate tea so I don't have to add any additional flavors when it's ready!

 Caution: although kombucha claims to have no adverse health outcomes – it is not recommended for pregnant or lactating women or those with kidney problems.
 If making your own kombucha, be sure to brew it in a glass jar to avoid harmful substances from leeching into your ‘buch from ceramic jars!
 It’s also very easy for making your own kombucha to go WRONG because of bacteria and other contamination…be sure you know what you are doing if you try to make your own.